davidaw78/learn-terraform-aws-vpc/README.md

 alias tfd="terraform destroy --auto-approve" alias tfm="terraform fmt; terraform validate; terraform plan"
 ```
+## When to use locals.tf, variables.tf and locals or data

+How to Use Terraform Variables (Locals, Input, Output, Environment) - https://spacelift.io/blog/how-to-use-terraform-variables

+Terraform Locals: What Are They, How to Use Them - https://spacelift.io/blog/terraform-locals

 ## How to setup apache webserver for testing
 ```ruby